01-edu/public/subjects/java/piscine/Chifoumi/README.md

 Create a file `Chifoumi.java`.

-Write a function `getActionBeatenBy` that returns the action beaten by the action in parameter :
+Write a function `getActionBeatenBy` which takes an action as a parameter, and returns the action which is beaten by the argument.

+The actions:

 - `ROCK` will return `SCISSOR`
 - `PAPER` will return `ROCK`